2021: Building a Saint Paul that Works for All of Us

 One of the most significant changes to the process is the creation of a two-year cycle with the first year dedicated to City department-submitted projects and the second for community-submitted projects, eliminating the competition for funding between City and community projects that existed in the previous process.

-In the fall of the odd calendar years, the Mayor announces City priorities for the following year.
+The process begins with the Mayor announcing City priorities for the coming budget year.
 The City and CIB Committee begin recruiting applications from the community.
-In the spring of the following year, the working group screens submitted applications for eligibility.
+In the spring of the even-numbered year, the working group screens submitted applications for eligibility.
 All eligible proposals present to the CIB Committee.
 Online polling provides additional data that the CIB Committee may use while considering which projects to recommend.

 In both years, the CIB Committee forwards recommended capital improvement budgets for the following two fiscal years to the Mayor by late June.
 The Mayor proposes capital (and operating) budgets to the City Council and residents in mid-August.
 During the fall, the City Council reviews the Mayor's proposed budgets and holds public hearings.
 In mid-December, the Council adopts a final capital improvement budget for the next fiscal year and approves a tentative budget for the year after.